Inedo/inedo-docs/ProGet/installation/installation-guide/linux-docker.md

             </td>
         </tr>
         <tr>
-            <td style="width: 400px;"><code>-e SQL_CONNECTION_STRING=...</code></td>
+            <td style="width: 400px;"><code>-e</code></td>
             <td>
-                The connection string for SQL Server.
-The value specified in the example here assumes you are using the <code>proget-sql</code> container.
-To connect to a different instance, just change this connection string to the appropriate value.
+                This tells docker to pass the proceding environment variables to the container.
+                For a full list of supported environment variables see below.
             </td>
         </tr>
         <tr>